ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/files/file_manager.rst

 |image5|

-If you close the dialog by either clicking the close button in the top right corner or by clicking Browse Files on the bottom, you’ll be shown the file table again, with the most recent file on the top.
+If you close the dialog by either clicking the close button in the top right corner or by clicking Browse Files on the bottom, you'll be shown the file table again, with the most recent file on the top.

 File Actions